Fine-dining Restaurant Apéritif

-Nic Vanderbeeken, who hails from Belgium and has amassed 20 years of culinary experience all over the world, may not be able to distinguish reds from greens but that doesn’t stop him from developing dishes that not only taste good, but look good.
+Nic Vanderbeeken, hailing from Belgium and boasting two decades of culinary experience worldwide, may struggle to distinguish red from green, but this doesn’t deter him from creating dishes that not only taste exquisite but are also visually stunning.

-Having been based in Bali for the past five years, Vanderbeekenfinally decided to open his own venue, Apéritif — steps away from his former kitchen at Viceroy Bali’s award-winning dining haunt, CasCades.
-Apéritif’s gastronomical approach is one that reflects global haute cuisine, albeit with a tinge of Indonesian influence.
+Having called Bali home for the past five years, Vanderbeeken finally decided to launch his own venture, Apéritif, located just steps away from his former kitchen at CasCades, Viceroy Bali’s award-winning dining destination.
+Apéritif’s gastronomic approach showcases global haute cuisine with a touch of Indonesian influence.

-Lombok oysters clearly passed the test as well.
-Shucking the amazingly fresh mollusks—made even more exceptional with a beautiful dressing of yogurt, lemon whey, spirulina seaweed, pickled mustard seed, and smoked oyster emulsion—served as an amuse-bouche at the adjoining bar, one can only imagine the types of fare that await at the restaurant.
+Lombok oysters have also passed the taste test, impressing guests as an amuse-bouche in the adjacent bar.
+Served with a delightful dressing of yogurt, lemon whey, spirulina seaweed, pickled mustard seed, and smoked oyster emulsion, these fresh mollusks are just a glimpse of the culinary delights that await in the restaurant.

-True to the venue’s name, the eight-course meal begins only after a round of aperitifs.
-Once the drinks have been finished, patrons are ushered into the spacious dining area with a clear view of the open kitchen, where chef Vanderbeeken and his team are in full view, commanding their post amid ultramodern equipment that was custom-made for the restaurant.
+Staying true to its name, Apéritif invites guests to embark on a journey that begins with a round of aperitifs.
+Once the drinks are savored, patrons are ushered into the spacious dining area with a clear view of the open kitchen.
+Here, Chef Vanderbeeken and his team work their magic, using cutting-edge, custom-made equipment designed specifically for the restaurant.

-For a truly whirlwind, world-to-Bali (or Bali-to-world) experience, indulge in the wine pairing option, which sees the karedok washed down smoothly with a glass of Chilean Chardonnay.
-Mains include choices between ibérico pork or duck magret; Papua crab or Canadian lobster.
-I chose the pork, served with piccalilli, pumpkin, and chicharron, as well as the lobster, immersed in an earthy emulsion of salsify sourced from Bedugul, a town known for its vegetables in Bali’s central highlands.
-Everyone gets a moreish slab of venison Wellington that features a foie gras core, cut tableside by Vanderbeeken himself.
-It pairs exceptionally well with a sip of South Africa’s the Boekenhoutskloof The Chocolate Block 2016, a complex blended red wine.
+For an all-encompassing experience that bridges continents, consider the wine pairing option, which elegantly accompanies the karedok with a Chilean Chardonnay.
+Entrées include a choice between ibérico pork and duck magret or Papua crab and Canadian lobster.
+I opted for the pork, served with piccalilli, pumpkin, and chicharron, as well as the lobster, immersed in an earthy emulsion of salsify from Bedugul, a town renowned for its vegetables in Bali’s central highlands.
+Every diner is treated to a sumptuous serving of venison Wellington, featuring a foie gras core, expertly carved tableside by Chef Vanderbeeken himself.
+This dish pairs beautifully with a sip of South Africa’s the Boekenhoutskloof The Chocolate Block 2016, a complex blended red wine.